Blog

 Why is it that we only remember a fraction of the sensory information we take in on a daily basis?
 It’s difficult to discern psychologically where the line between sensory memory and short-term memory falls.
 There is a far more distinguishable gap between short term and long term memory.

-Our neurons appear to be adept in discerning which sensory information is important, organizing it in a way that can be accessed for use in the short-term.
+Our neurons appear to be adept in discerning which sensory information is important, and organizing it in a way that can be accessed for use in the short-term.
 The majority of short-term memory events are consolidated during deep sleep each night and interrupted sleep can impair the process, preventing a clear recollection.

-Eventually, through enough consolidation, short term “events” (neuro-chemical patterns that mimic past patterns of sensory input) are committed to long term memory, indexed according to their relevance.
+Eventually, through enough consolidation, short-term “events” (neuro-chemical patterns that mimic past patterns of sensory input) are committed to long term memory, indexed according to their relevance.

 3. Long Term Memory